July 11, 2025, 9:14 am | Read time: 4 minutes

 In a raised bed, space should be well allocated, and a plan should be made in advance: How large is the area, and how many tomato plants will fit?
 Once the space is used up, unlike a regular bed, it cannot simply be expanded.

-However, sufficient spacing is crucial for tomato plants.
+Especially for tomato plants, sufficient spacing is important.
 Ideally, there should be 60 to 80 centimeters between each plant.
 If too many tomatoes are in the raised bed, air cannot circulate properly, increasing the risk of fungal diseases spreading.

 6. Raised Bed Is Not Deep Enough